rmitchellscott/Aviary/docs/AUTHENTICATION.md

 1. Existing rmapi configuration (cloud pairing) is migrated to the admin user, if present
 2. Existing archived PDF files are moved to the admin user's directory, if present
 3. Environment-based API key is migrated to the admin user's account, if present

+For detailed migration procedures, troubleshooting, and combined migrations (e.g., single-user to multi-user + storage backend changes), see the [Migration Guide](docs/MIGRATION_GUIDE.md).

 ## Advanced Authentication